 Skip to main content

 The Pebble Mine has the potential to permanently and irreversibly damage the salmon runs on which the bears of the Alaska Peninsula rely.
+While the mine has been stopped for now, Pebble Partnership has vowed to keep fighting to develop the mine.

-The current proposal for the Pebble Mine includes:
+The proposal for the Pebble Mine includes:

 • An open pit mine 1 mile wide and a quarter-mile deep